nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 ### CSS best practices
-Nue's new [CSS best practices](/docs/css-best-practices.html) are targeted at UX developers who understand the power of external, cascaded styling.
-It's also a great resource for engineers, who understand the benefits of using modern CSS instead of writing your styles with JavaScript in the name of "global namespace pollution".
+Nue's new [CSS best practices](/docs/css-best-practices.html) brings out the best of modern CSS:

+[image.larger]
+  small: /img/blog-css-hierarchy.png
+  large: /img/blog-css-hierarchy-big.png
+  caption: Nue offers the shortest path from Figma to code

 These best practices focus on writing clear, reusable CSS that is easy to read, maintain, and scale.
 It unpacks decades of CSS experience with a heavy focus on *minimalism*.
-All the practices could be squeezed into one sentence:
+In fact, all the lessons can squeezed into one sentence:

 [.blueprint]
   10 lines of code is easier to maintain than 100 lines of code